Social Distancing: Apps for Seniors (Tech-Savvy or Not)

 Zoom

 One of our favorite video chatting services for older adults is Zoom.
-This app can be used on Apple and Android products, along with most computers and tablets, making it very accessible, no matter what kind of tech you have at home.
-Zoom allows you to video chat with several people at once, whether you’re hosting book club, catching up with the grandkids, or having a wine night with your friends.
+The app can be used on Apple and Android products, along with most computers and tablets.
+This makes it very accessible, no matter what kind of tech you have at home.
+Zoom allows you to video chat with several people at once, whether you're hosting a book club, catching up with the grandkids, or having a wine night with your friends.
 To learn how to use this free service, head to our guide on how to use Zoom.

 Cost: Free